jakobant/dasher/README.md

 ### Install to Rarspberry Pi
 Install the demo dashboard, it will rotate the demo.json configuration.

+Run:
 ```bash
 wget https://raw.githubusercontent.com/jakobant/dasher/master/setup/install.sh
 bash ./install.sh
 ```
-To install the local dashboard run:
+To install the local dashboard to use local configuration, This setup does allow the install that config only once to allow local updates, this enables the setup as a local DashScreenOS, it initialy fetches the local.json as template.

+Run:
 ```bash
 bash ./install.sh local
 ```